simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-25
+<br />**Date image released:**  2025-02-26
 <br />**This image is owned by:**
+ESA,
+NASA,
+Euclid Consortium;
+Processing:
+J.-C. Cuillandre,
-Xinran Li
+G. Anselmi, T. Li

-<br />**Title of the image:**  M41: The Little Beehive Star Cluster
+<br />**Title of the image:**  Einstein Ring Surrounds Nearby Galaxy Center
-<br />**Description for the image:**  Why are there so many bright blue stars?
-Stars are usually born in clusters, and the brightest and most massive of these stars typically glow blue.
-Less-bright, non-blue stars like our Sun surely also exist in this M41 star cluster but are harder to see.
-A few bright orange-appearing red giant stars are visible.
-The red-light filaments are emitted by diffuse hydrogen gas, a color that was specifically filtered and enhanced in this image.
-In a hundred million years or so, the bright blue stars will have exploded in supernovas and disappeared, while the slightly different trajectories of the fainter stars will cause this picturesque open cluster to disperse.
-Similarly, billions of years ago, our own Sun was likely born into a star cluster like M41, but it has long since drifted apart from its sister stars.
-The featured image was captured over four hours with Chilescope T2 in Chile.
+<br />**Description for the image:**  Do you see the ring?
+If you look very closely at the center of the featured galaxy NGC 6505, a ring becomes evident.
+It is the gravity of NGC 6505, the nearby (z = 0.042) elliptical galaxy that you can easily see, that is magnifying and distorting the image of a distant galaxy into a complete circle.
+To create a complete Einstein ring there must be perfect alignment of the nearby galaxy's center and part of the background galaxy.
+Analysis of this ring and the multiple images of the background galaxy help to determine the mass and fraction of dark matter in NGC 6505's center, as well as uncover previously unseen details in the distorted galaxy.
+The featured image was captured by ESA's Earth-orbiting Euclid telescope in 2023 and released earlier this month.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/M41_Li_4000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/ClusterRing_Euclid_2665.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).